awfulwoman/indieweb-express-site/views/README.md

-# Views
+# Handlebars view templates

-All the handlebars templates needed to render HTML pages.
+All the Handlebars templates needed to render HTML pages.